Killing off: Comics

 Death is a frequently used dramatic device in comic book fiction, and in particular superhero fiction.
 Unlike stories in television or film, character deaths are rarely by unforeseen behind-the-scenes events, as there is no analogous situation to having actors portraying characters.
 Instead, characters are typically killed off as part of the story or occasionally by editorial mandate to generate publicity for a title.
 Teasers may hint at characters' deaths for an extended period.
 A number of factors often mean that the changes are not permanent.

 Extremely long print runs make the popularity of characters (with writers and fans) and occasionally rights issues for using the character in licensed adaptations often make characters often be brought back to life by later writers.
 That can happen either as a depiction of their literal resurrection or by retcon, a revision that changes earlier continuity and establishes the character not to have died in the first place.
 This phenomenon is known as the comic book death.
 Killing off a main character such as Superman, Batman or Captain America can often lead to an uptick in publicity for a comic book and high sales for the story in which they are inevitably brought back to life.

 Some writers have also criticized the trend for killing off supporting characters, particularly when female characters are killed off brutally to elicit a strong reaction in the male protagonist.
 This is known as the Women in Refrigerators trope.

-Specifically, the Death of Gwen Stacy, long-time girlfriend of Spider-Man, caused great shock and long-lasting controversy among fans.
+Specifically, the Death of Gwen Stacy, long-time girlfriend of Spider-Man, caused great shock and long-lasting controversy among fans, deeply shocking the American comic book community.
+Previously, it had been unthinkable to kill off such an important character—the girlfriend of a protagonist with a large fanbase.
+Generally, a superhero did not fail so disastrously unless it was part of their origin story.
+This story arc has been proposed as a marker of beginning of the end of the Silver Age of Comic Books, and the beginning of the darker, grittier Bronze Age.
+The subsequent tendency for the wives and girlfriends of male superheroes to meet grim fates was referred to as "The Gwen Stacy Syndrome" by the Comics Buyer's Guide.

-Charlotte Braun, a character in the comic strip Peanuts, was killed off less than a year after being introduced after Charles Schulz recelved negative feedback about her.
+Charlotte Braun, a character in the comic strip Peanuts, was killed off less than a year after being introduced after Charles Schulz received negative feedback about her.
 A letter to one of the child critics who had called for Braun's removal included a warning that the critics would bear the responsibility for the "death of an innocent child" and depicted Braun with an axe in her head.
 Braun's death was never explicitly addressed in officially published Peanuts media.